vigetlabs/redirector/README.md

 `silence_sql_logs`: This option silences the logging of Redirector related SQL queries in your log file.

+`preserve_query`: Pass the query string parameters through from the source to the target URL.

 You can set these inside your configuration in `config/application.rb` of your Rails application like so:

 ```ruby